 Signs of a Carpenter Ant Infestation

-Unlike termites, which tend to remain hidden, you might actually see carpenter ants foraging for food around your property.
-During spring, you might also see winged carpenter ants (or swarmers) flying around as they look for new places to start colonies.
+- You might also see winged carpenter ants (or swarmers) flying around during spring as they look for new places to start colonies.

-While you might mistake one for a loner bumblebee, carpenter bees are a unique, wood-destroying bee.
-Carpenter bees build individual nests, rather than living in a colony.
-They build these nests by drilling little, round holes to make tunnels in wood.
+Similar to carpenter ants, carpenter bees do not eat wood.
+However, they can damage wood as they build their nests, drilling little, round holes to make tunnels.
 While some will bore these holes into trees, others will make them in fence posts, porch beams, eaves, or building frames.

 Carpenter bees measure 1/4 to 1 inch long.
 The front part of their body (the thorax) is fuzzy and black and yellow in color.
 The rear part of the body (the abdomen) is shiny, black, and hairless—unlike bumblebees, which have yellow and black abdomens covered in fuzz.